Jesse-Sharp/Sharp2021b/README.md

 Julia implementation of likelihood based inference and information geometry techniques, including geodesic curves and scalar curvature.
 This code is used to generate results by Sharp et al. in:

 Sharp JA, Browning AP, Burrage K, Simpson MJ.
-2021 Parameter estimation and uncertainty quantification using information geometry. _arXxiv preprint_. (https://arxiv.org/abs/2111.12201).
+2021 Parameter estimation and uncertainty quantification using information geometry. _arXiv preprint_. (https://arxiv.org/abs/2111.12201).

 ## This repository contains the following code and folders: ##